nkabbara/nkabbara.github.io/docs/how-are-you.md

 you have to tend to all the parts at all times under the pressure of your identity.
 Your center _you_.

 Not tending to one of the parts feels bad.
 Like a ding in your identity's armor.

-(maybe replace #2 with conflic resolution between parts.
-How can it be done if it's the same part?)

 **Finally, the you-centric model does not match with how things feel in reality.** Observe yourself in the following situations: